kusumW/User_Registration/README.md

 # User_Registration
-npm install to intstall all dependencies.
++ npm install to intstall all dependencies.
++ npm run serve to start project